 What makes a real estate investor successful and highly efficient?
 Value and profits.
-You should try working with one specific part of the market so you can better keep track of the latest trends and become a real specialist in it.
+You should try working with one specific part of the market to track the latest trends better and become a real specialist in it.
 For example, try to invest in foreclosures.
-However, foreclosures can get you a license to bring money on one hand, and lose your investment on the other.
+However, foreclosures can get you a license to bring money on the one hand, and lose your investment on the other.
 For the last six years, investors have turned more than 3 million foreclosed homes into rentals.
-In case you want to go after foreclosure, you should consider doing a thorough market analysis and strike a balance between investing in preforeclosures and already foreclosed homes.
+In case you want to go after foreclosure, you should consider doing a thorough market analysis and strike a balance between investing in pre-foreclosures and already foreclosed homes.

 4. Know Where to Get Help.

-You are obviously not the first real estate investor on the market, try to reach out to some experts in this field so you can avoid common stumbling blocks all newbies are going through.
-You can find these people at some local real estate events or better on the internet, there are a lot of people online willing to share their expertise with newcomers.
+You are obviously not the first real estate investor on the market, try to reach out to some experts in this field to avoid common stumbling blocks all newbies are going through.
+You can find these people at some local real estate events or better on the internet; there are many people online willing to share their expertise with newcomers.

 5. Stay Informed and Educate Yourself

-Lots of investors are diminishing the value of business education and adapting to regulatory changes thus falling behind the risk of not only losing their businesses but legal issues, in case of law is broken.
-Make sure that you know your state’s Real Estate and Property Law and spend some time on education, this is the best investment in your business.
+Many investors are diminishing business education value and adapting to regulatory changes.
+If they break the law, knowingly or unknowingly, they risk losing their business.
+Ensure that you know your state's Real Estate and Property Law and spend some time on education; this is the best investment in your business.